about my work

 For sometime now, I have been exploring the fragile world of non-human primates and our relationship to them.
 I continue to explore themes concerning habitat loss, species survival and population growth, all very difficult subjects to address.
 I have had the great fortune of knowing many primates on an individual basis, having spent over twenty years working with them in a zoo setting.
 A number of these individuals are represented in my work.

 As a full time painter and sculptor, I work with a host of materials.
 Painting primarily in oils and acrylic, and using clay for my sculptures.

-This year I have focused on kinship and what it means to possess humanity.
+More recently, I have focused on kinship and what it means to possess humanity.
 I lean heavily on my own photo collection and imagination in creating my work.